Frequently Asked Questions

 Engineers — and others with a strong analytical bent — are one of our specialties.
 We love engineers.
 Although they are often the most skeptical of participants, they are also often the most focused (that is, if they can let go of their tendency to judge).
 Do you know what the root of the word engineer is?
 Engine.
 And do you know what the root of the word "engine" is?
 Gin from the Arabic "jinn" which is one of the origins of the words "genie," "genius," and "ingenuity" — all of which are embedded deep within the engineer (and the rest of us.)
 Idea Champions work is all about "freeing the genie."

-- How can I order a copy of your book, Awake at the Wheel?
+- How can I order a your books?

 - How much do you charge for keynote presentations?